buildpacks/rfcs/text/0000-offline-buildpackages.md

 ### Builder Changes

-To keep track of what assets are actually in our builder, and what layer they are contained in we add the label, `io.buildpacks.asset.cache.layers`.
+To keep track of what assets are actually in our builder, and what layer they are contained in we add the label, `io.buildpacks.asset.layers`.
 Note, this label has already been defined above on asset-cache.

 Builders will also require the same changes outlined in the Buildpackage section above to the io.buildpacks.buildpack.layers tag.